Ruston Garbage Disposal Services

 Ready to take your step towards a new more efficient garbage disposal?
 Give us a call at (318) 257-6167 and see what our professionals can do for you.

-“We have been using Mark Johnson Plumbing for a number of years.”- James A.
+“We have been using Mark Johnson Plumbing for a number of years.
+We have always been pleased with the technicians and the services they perform.”- James A.

 Hagen came & quickly assesses the situation after Atmos came out & cut the gas off.
 He was very professional & founds the two problems quickly!
 Luckily they were not pricey Issues at all.
 Then (Christopher) Chris Came back Out very quickly to cut the gas back on inside the house after Atmos did outside.
 Due to COVID they could not come in the house to turn the valves back on which we had NO idea where they were located.
 We felt SO stupid that we couldn’t handle that but Chris assured us that most wouldn’t!